shiftyrose/shifty/README.md

 `Idea by 空き瓶/EmptyBottle`<br>

 ### Role Description
-The MadGuardian is a fallen Impostor who is subjected to Crewmate tasks.
-They cannot kill, do not know who the Impostors are, and the Impostors cannot tell who they are from other crewmates.<br>
+The Mad Guardian is an Imposter sided Crewmate who has to do tasks to activate their ability.
+Madmates do not know who the Impostors are and the Impostors cannot tell who they are from other Crewmates.<br>

 __What To Do:__<br>
 Finish tasks to become immune from kills.<br>